 The original algebraic varieties were subspaces of affine spaces or projective spaces given as the zero set?s of algebraic functions; these are concrete varieties.
 The modern notion of varieties as certain schemes, the abstract varieties, is much more general.

 One might view the sets of material set theory as concrete sets and the sets of structural set theory as abstract sets (a term used at least by Lawvere).
 The abstract definition of a concrete set is then that given at pure set.
+There is also a more naïve version of a concrete set as a subset of a given ambient set?; these were the first sets studied, predating set theory as such.

 A concrete point in a set is an element of , an abstract point is a singleton, and the abstract definition of concrete point in is a function to from an abstract point.
 The concrete definition of concrete point doesn't generalise from Set to arbitrary categories, but the others do: an abstract point is a terminal object, and a concrete point is a global element.